 What is to be done?

 But this is the way it happens.
 And I see it every day.
 Over and over again.
 With career blockages, chronic health and relationship problems.
 The unconscious mind is the Titan of your psyche.
 You cannot fight it.
-You can only dive in, pull back the curtain, and understand why it is limiting you.
-Then from that place you can begin to heal.
+You can only dive in, pull back the curtain, understand why it is limiting you, and from that place, begin to heal.

-The story doesn’t end here.
-After several months she agreed to meet with me over video conferencing.
+After several months she agreed to meet with me.
 I began by explaining my thoughts.
 But like many, she didn’t really believe in all of this “unconscious nonsense.”
-And yet, even as she spoke, the words came out hollow.
-She knew that something was going on and that she didn’t know what it was.
-Because if she had known she would have changed her life long ago.
-All this compounded her feelings of helplessness with shame.
+And yet, even as she spoke, she knew something was going on that she didn’t quite understand.
+Because if she had, she would have already changed her life, all of which simply compounded her feelings of helplessness, with shame.

-So after a short conversation to orient us around the issue, I guided her into a hyper-conscious state and then introduced the fear of not being able to quit her job into the space.
+So after a short conversation to orient us around the issue, I guided her into a hyper somatized state and then introduced the fear of not being able to quit her job.
 Within a short period, a 40-year-old memory bubbled to the surface.
 I could tell she was shocked.
 The incident was uncomplicated and, to some extent, predictable.